dylanramos/ai-facial-recognition-breaker/docs/rapports-de-recherche/generation-ia/generation-ia.typ

 - Pour une vidéo en 720p : *0.10\$ par seconde*.
 - Pour une vidéo en 1080p : *0.135\$ par seconde*.

-= Exemple de prompt

-A realistic identity verification style video.
-The person is centered in frame, facing the camera with neutral expression.
-After a short pause, they slowly turn their head to the left, then to the right, and return to the center.
-No speech.
-Consistent indoor lighting, plain background, clear facial visibility, natural blinking, no exaggerated movements.